 Our teams are small and close-knit, with a maximum of 10 Wellbeing Support Workers in each.

-How does a self-steered team work?
+How does a self-managed team work?

 A self-steered team is as the title suggests, you steer your own work without having a traditional manager telling you what to do.
 You will be trusted to manage your own time and rota, and make your own decisions that benefit the people we support.
 Don’t worry though, that doesn’t mean you’re totally left to your own devices, each team has a local Coach on hand to provide help and guidance if and when needed.